Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Autonomous limit of Painlev e type equations

 and the deformation equation is expressed as

 We find the similarities in isospectral and isomonodromic problems; the only difference is the existence of the term $\frac{\partial B}{\partial x}$ in isomonodromic deformation equation.
 In fact, we can consider isospectral problems as the special limit of isomonodromic problem with a parameter $\delta$.
-We restate the isomonodromic problem as follows\footnote{In some literature such as Levin-Olshanetsky~\cite{MR2249796}, it is customary to use $\kappa$ instead of $\delta$.}:
+We restate the isomonodromic problem as follows\footnote{Here $\delta$ plays the role of $\lambda$ in Deligne's lambda connections~\cite{MR1492538}.
+In some literature such as Levin-Olshanetsky-Zotov~\cite{MR2249796}, it is customary to use $\kappa$ instead of $\delta$.}:

 where $\tilde{t}$ is a variable which satisfies $\frac{d\tilde{t}}{dt}=\delta$.
 The integrability condition $\frac{\partial^2 Y}{\partial x\partial t}=\frac{\partial^2 Y}{\partial t\partial x}$ is equivalent to the following: